momenulhaque/crossfitTMLE/README.md

 ```
 # References
 Zivich PN, and Breskin A. "Machine learning for causal inference: on the use of cross-fit estimators."
 Epidemiology 32.3 (2021): 393-401
+Mondol M, Karim M. "Towards Robust Causal Inference in Epidemiological Research: Employing Double Cross-fit TMLE in Right Heart Catheterization Data."
+(Under review)

+# Funding
+Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant (PG#: 20R01603, PI: Karim) as well as UBC Work Learn program (Summer 2023, PI: Karim).

+# Acknowledgements
+This research was partially supported by the computational resources and services provided by Advanced Research Computing at the University of British Columbia.
+We extend our sincere gratitude to Paul N. Zivich and Alexander Breskin for their R codes available at [this GitHub repository](https://github.com/pzivich/publications-code/tree/master/DoubleCrossFit).